zfcampus/apigility-documentation/intro/first-rest-service.md

 Defining the resource
 ---------------------

-You may recollect from earlier that Apigility creates three class stubs for us, one each for the entity, collection, and resource.
+You may recollect from earlier that Apigility creates four class stubs for us, one each for the entity, collection, resource, and a factory for initializing the resource.
 It's time to put some code in our resource class so it can do something.

 Apigility provides versioning out-of-the-box.
 One aspect of versioning is that code is also versioned by namespace.
 This feature allows you to run multiple versions of your API in parallel.